node-gh/gh/README.md

 gh pr
     ```

-* List open pulls requests for all branches.
+* List open pulls requests for all branches from all your repositories.

     ```
 gh pr --list --all